 The Frohlich lab is hiring for two new post-doctoral positions:

-1. Involving ferret in vivo whole-cell patch-clamp techniques.
+1. Involving the study of cortical network dynamics using in vitro electrophysiology.
 Click here for more information!

 Congrats on the NIMH BRAINS R01 grant!